NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 from ASP to an accurate set of ground measurements.

-In the next two sections we will show how to process unmodified and map-projected variants of World View images.
-The images we are using is from the free stereo pair labeled "System-Ready (1B) Stereo, 50cm" which captures the city of Stockholm, found on Digital Globe’s website (https://www.digitalglobe.com/samples).
+In the next two sections we will show how to process unmodified and map-projected variants of WorldView images.
+The images we are using is from the free stereo pair labeled "System-Ready (1B) Stereo, 50cm" which captures the city of Stockholm, found on DigitalGlobe/Maxar’s website (https://www.digitalglobe.com/samples).
 These images represent a non-ideal problem for us since this is an urban location, but at least you should be able to download these images yourself and follow along.